Public health economics

 The median cost-effectiveness ratio was A$18,100 (~US$13,000) per QALY/DALY/LY (quality adjusted life year gained or, disability adjusted life year averted or life year gained).
 Some modalities tended to perform worse, such as vaccinations and diagnostics (median cost/QALY $58,000 and $68,000 respectively), than others such as allied health, lifestyle, in-patient interventions (median cost/QALY/DALY/LY all at A$9,000US$6,500).
 Interventions addressing some diseases such as diabetes and impaired glucose tolerance or alcohol and drug dependence tended to perform well (median cost/QALY/DALY/LY < A$3,700, < US$5,000).
 Interventions targeting younger persons < 25 years (median cost/QALY/DALY/LY < A$41,200) tended to perform less well than those targeting adults > 25 years (median cost/QALY/DALY/LY < A$16,000).
 However, there was also substantial variation in the cost effectiveness of individual interventions within and across all categories.

-QALY-cost estimate of lockdown; Pretty high estimates of the cost IMO, but I agree the costs were high.
-I don’t know which Foster wrote this but I would not be amazed if it was Gigi who was very emphatic about this issue last time I saw her at the pub.
+QALY-cost estimate of lockdown.
+Pretty high estimates IMO, but I agree the overall costs were high.
+I don’t know which Foster wrote it, but I wouldn’t be amazed if it was Gigi who was very emphatic about the issue when I last saw her at the pub.

 3 Value of a statistical life lost